How To Improve Your Posture to Improve Your GERD

 As a result, I have very bad posture and what is called forward head posture (FHP).
 Other not so nice names for this are "Scholar's Neck," "Wearsie Neck," "iHunch" or "Reading Neck.

 I have been doing this for over 25 years.
 As a direct result, my posture while using a computer is horrid.
 Even though I work out at the gym for an hour, 5 days a week, it does not counteract this problem.

 I Had Acid Reflux For Over 40 Years

-I also suffer from acid reflux; in fact, I have full on GERD.
+I also suffer from acid reflux; I have full-on GERD.
 But I’m not so sure I can say this anymore.
 Over the past few years, I have been learning more and more about how to "fix" acid reflux and GERD.
-Instead, I can now say that I have not had anything more than mild heartburn maybe three times in the last 5 years.
-Believe it or not, I have gone back to my former eating or drinking habits.
-I can drink alcohol, eat spicy foods, pizza, fried foods, greasy hamburgers; basically, whatever I want.
+Instead, I can now say that I have not had anything more than mild heartburn maybe three times in the past six years.
+Believe it or not, I have returned to my former eating and drinking habits.
+I can drink alcohol, eat spicy foods, pizza, fried foods, greasy hamburgers, whatever I want.

-The biggest breakthrough for me was coming to terms with the fact that Acid Reflux is not caused by too much stomach acid.
+My biggest breakthrough was coming to terms with the fact that Acid Reflux is not caused by too much stomach acid.
 It is caused by not having enough!

-Once I finally believed this, and then did something about it, my symptoms have disappeared.
-I have not taken any acid reflux medication whatsoever since August 2015.
+Once I finally believed this and then did something about it, my symptoms disappeared.
+As a result, I have not taken any acid reflux medication whatsoever since August 2015.

 Fixing my posture was the final piece of the puzzle.

-I did these 4 things to cure my Acid Reflux:
+I did these three things to cure my Acid Reflux:

-- I started taking Betaine HCl with Pepsin before meals that contained a lot of protein.
+- I started taking Betaine HCl after meals that contained a lot of protein.